chrisguttandin/standardized-audio-context/README.md

 removed.
 The expectation test however gets recycled and will now be used as part of the browser check performed when calling `isSupported()`.

 The list of currently supported browsers includes Chrome v81+, Edge v81+, Firefox v70+ and Safari v12.1+.
-Please note that the tests are only executed in the current and upcoming version of each browser.
+Please note that the tests only run in the current and upcoming version of each browser.

 Supporting a browser only means that it is supported on the feature level.
 It is absolutely possible that a transpiler like [Babel](https://babeljs.io) is necessary to use this package in